Key Takeaways

 How Artificial Dyes May Impact Eating Disorders

 People with eating disorders often have a sensitive relationship with food.
 Their bodies and brains may react more strongly to certain food ingredients, especially those that mess with hunger and mood regulation.
+Here’s how petroleum-based dyes may contribute to disordered eating behaviors:- They may increase cravings for high-sugar, high-fat foods.

 - They can create sugar crashes and emotional lows, leading to binge eating.